Thomas Hylland Eriksen: Early life and education

 Hylland Eriksen was born on 6 February 1962 in Oslo.
 His parents were Ole Eriksen (1934–1979), a journalist, and Gerd Elisabeth Hylland (1935–2018), a teacher.
 The family moved to Nøtterøy when Ole Eriksen took a job in Tønsberg.
 Eriksen grew up in an intellectual environment, though he found Nøtterøy to be a conformist place and felt that he never had deep roots there.
 He was exposed to the wider world in part through traveling to Africa in connection with his father's work with UNESCO.
-Eriksen later remembered that as a young teenager his heroes were Alice Cooper and Charles Darwin.
+During his youth, he was active in the Young Liberals and Grønt Gras, a student environmental organization, and later remembered that as a young teenager his heroes were Alice Cooper and Charles Darwin.
 In anticipation of pursuing higher education, he took the examen artium in 1980.

 Hylland Eriksen matriculated at the University of Oslo in 1981 and studied philosophy, sociology, and social anthropology.
 He completed his undergraduate studies and graduated with a cand. mag. degree in 1984.
 He remained at Blindern to pursue a graduate degree in social anthropology.

 During this period, Hylland Eriksen was also active in Oslo's anarchist milieu.
 From 1982 to 1988, he was a member of the editorial board for Gateavisa, a radical counter-cultural publication founded in 1970 by the anarchist collective at Hjelmsgate 3.
 Eriksen was among Gateavisa's most prolific writers, penning many of its articles under variations of his name, including "Thomas Hylland" and "Geir Hylland."
 In the late 1980s, he proposed that the publication be rechristened "Glasnost", which it was for 1987–1988.

 At Blindern, Hylland Eriksen's interests coalesced around questions of identity, ethnicity, and nationalism—themes he would explore ethnographically through fieldwork in Mauritius in 1986.
 He completed his cand.polit in 1987 with a thesis—published in 1988 as a book—on multi-ethnic nationalism called Communicating Cultural Difference and Identity: Ethnicity and Nationalism in Mauritius.
 In 1989, Eriksen completed additional fieldwork in Trinidad.
 Two years later, he defended his dissertation, Ethnicity and Two Nationalisms: Social Classifications and the Power of Ideology in Trinidad and Mauritius, and received his dr.polit.